ParhamPishro/Car-Monitoring-System/README.md

 # Car-Monitoring-System

-🇬🇧 EN:
+English:

-In this project, the goal is to store the movement path of the cars, replay the path traveled by them, their speed at any moment, display the origin and destination and the distance between them, coordinates and display the map.
+In this project, the goal is to store the cars' movement paths, replay their paths and speeds at any moment, display their origin and destination and the distance between them, and display the coordinates and map.

 The programming language is Python.